Making a simple HTTP webserver in C

 In the following post I’ll explain how you can profile a running Python program in a Docker container using py-spy. py-spy is able to generate flame graphs, and it can give us profiling capabilities in order to debug our Python programs.
 Now, when your Python code is running in a Docker container it can be a bit more difficult to profile your code, and this post sets out to show you how this can be done with these tools. ...Read more

 In this post I will set out on how to set up a django project that can be used as a REST API microservice.
 To see the end result, you can investigate the code here.
-An important disclaimer: the code presented here is to be used in a development environment, review security practices for the framework(s) when you want to use it in production or expose it to the internet. ...Read more
+An important disclaimer: the code presented here is to be used in a development environment, review security practices for the framework(s) when you want to use it in production or expose it to the internet.
+1. Project structure We will using the following stack: ...Read more

 This article has been updated and you can view its updated version here In this post I’ll give a quick overview of several methods you can use for profiling/debugging Go applications that are running in a docker container.
-To get a more in-depth overview of the several methods, I’ve added the source links you can reference. pprof gcvis gotorch general sources Defer Panic - understanding golang memory usage golang.org - profiling go programs Jimmy-Xu - pprof in docker daemon pprof When you want to use pprof to profile your Go applications, that are running in a container, we need to make sure we turn on the internal pprof HTTP endpoints. ...Read more
+To get a more in-depth overview of the several methods, I’ve added the source links you can reference. pprof gcvis gotorch general sources Defer Panic - understanding golang memory usage golang.org - profiling go programs Jimmy-Xu - pprof in docker daemon ...Read more

 As I wanted to transfer the database from one kubernetes cluster to a new one, I had to find a way to do this.
 And with a bit of trial and error I succeeded.
 So for future reference, and the hope that this might help someone, I figured I would write it down.

 In this tutorial we’ll be using engage to create a cli application by only using a json config file.
 Enage was created because at FuelUp we have several bash scripts placed in different folders in the project.
 I wanted a way to bundle them so that I didn’t have to remember the location of these scripts.
-Additionally when developing it isn’t uncommon to have to type several commands after another, and it would be nice to have them easy accessible. ...Read more
+Additionally when developing it isn’t uncommon to have to type several commands after another, and it would be nice to have them easy accessible.
+And I really wanted to have the command fuel up to start the platform from the commandline. :) ...Read more